luau-lang/lute/docs/cli/pkg.md

 If none of these returns a token, Lute performs the request without authentication.

 Credential resolvers are configured in `~/.lute/config.luau`.
-This is a trusted, user-owned configuration file; project `loom.config.luau` files cannot provide credential resolvers.
+This is a trusted, user-owned configuration file.

 ```luau
 local process = require("@std/process")